-- Complete Hubert Graham Parkway in conjunction with the Pennies for Progress Program in order to provide alternative routes to the commercial areas of the City and reduce congestion on SC Highway 160; and - Provide incentives to encourage mixed use developments in appropriate areas to include opportunities for commercial retail, class A office space, and a diversity of housing options.
+- Complete Hubert Graham Parkway in conjunction with the Pennies for Progress Program in order to provide alternative routes to the commercial areas of the City and reduce congestion on SC Highway 160; and - Provide incentives to encourage mixed use developments in appropriate areas to include opportunities for commercial retail, class A office space, and a diversity of housing options. - Create and promote built environments that are conducive to cultural and social engagement as a means of improving quality of life for the attraction of new businesses.

-- Implement the Capital Improvement Program as approved by Council; - Continue to work with major developers to achieve build out of planned developments. - Complete build out of Stonecrest Planned Development District, Lake Ridge, Serenity Pointe, and Lakeshore Beach Club Town Home; - Provide improvements to existing public facilities that are necessary to achieve or maintain existing levels of service; - Continue development and expansion of a professional fire department within the City's Operating Budget; - Provide new and expanded facilities that reduce or eliminate existing deficiencies in levels of service: - Continue work to complete Catawba Park; - Construct/Develop a second Public Safety facility for Fire and EMS; - Construct/Develop secondary Public Works/Operations facility to serve Stonecrest, Lake Ridge and Serenity Point areas; - Complete trail projects that will connect existing trail systems with trail systems in planned developments and tie them into the Carolina Thread Trail. - Identify areas adjacent to Tega Cay for possible annexation where doing so falls in line with the Comprehensive Plan;
+- Implement the Capital Improvement Program as approved by Council; - Continue to work with major developers to achieve build out of planned developments. - Continue to work to provide services to recently annexed properties that create positive net revenues for both existing and future citizens; - Provide improvements to existing public facilities that are necessary to achieve or maintain existing levels of service; - Continue development and expansion of a professional fire department within the City's Operating Budget; - Provide new and expanded facilities that reduce or eliminate existing deficiencies in levels of service: - Continue work to complete Catawba Park; - Continue to work with new developments to provide new recreational facilities; - Construct/Develop a second Public Safety facility for Fire, Police and EMS in the Stonecrest area; - Construct/Develop secondary Public Works/Operations facility to serve Stonecrest, Lake Ridge and Serenity Point areas;

-- Continue to work with regional partners to develop a joint Regional Land Use Plan for targeted study areas; and - Work to develop a growth management strategy including annexation boundaries that protect our quality of life and implement the strategies contained in the City's Comprehensive Plan.
+- Continue to upgrade existing facilities with improved technology and better utilization of space and resources; - Complete trail projects that will connect existing trail systems with trail systems in planned developments and tie them into the Carolina Thread Trail. - Identify areas adjacent to Tega Cay for possible annexation where doing so falls in line with the Comprehensive Plan; - Work to develop a growth management strategy including annexation boundaries that protect our quality of life and implement the strategies contained in the City's Comprehensive Plan.